Good-Ghosting/goodghosting-protocol-v1/README.md

 - Your wallet mnemonic (12 words seed).

-**Steps**
+**Setup**
 1. Copy [.env.sample](./.env.sample) as an `.env` file.
 You can run this command in your terminal: `cp .env.sample .env`
 2. Open file `.env`
-3. Insert your Infura or Polygon's ProjectId and your wallet mnemonic in the file for the desired network
+3. Insert your Infura or Polygon's ProjectId and your wallet mnemonic in the file for the desired network.
+    - Note: If deploying to Celo networks (mainnet or testnets), add your private key in the appropriate config key with ```0x``` at the beginning
 4. Open the file [deploy.config.js](./deploy.config.js) and set the desired deployment configs for the contract.
-5. Once you have the `.env` and `deploy.config.js` files properly setup, you can deploy the GoodGhosting contract to the desired network by running one of the following commands:
+5. Once you have the `.env` and `deploy.config.js` files properly setup, you can deploy the GoodGhosting contract to the desired network by choosing one of the 02 options:
-- Deploy to kovan: `npm run deploy:kovan`
-- Deploy to ropsten: `npm run deploy:ropsten`
-- Deploy to mainnet (PRODUCTION): `npm run deploy:mainnet`
-- Deploy to polygon (PRODUCTION): `npm run deploy:polygon`
-- Deploy to celo (TESTNET): Add your private key in the env file at the bottom with ```0x``` at the begining and then run `npm run deploy:alfajores`
+    - Deployment with manual contract verification: used for verifying contracts on block explorers like [Etherscan](https://etherscan.io), [MaticVigil Block Explorer](https://explorer-mainnet.maticvigil.com/), [Celo Block Explorer](https://explorer.celo.org/) (including their testnets block explorers)
+    - Deployment with automatic contract verification on [sourcify.dev](https://sourcify.dev): used for verifying contracts with [sourcify.dev](https://sourcify.dev), where contracts' source code and metadata are stored on [IPFS](https://ipfs.io/)

-In case you experience a deployment error similar to
+In either method, in case you experience a deployment error similar to
 ```sh
 Error: PollingBlockTracker - encountered an error while attempting to update latest block:
 Error: ESOCKETTIMEDOUT
 ```
 try switching the INFURA (or Polygon) url from `https` to `wss` and increasing the configs `networkCheckTimeout` and/or `timeoutBlocks` in [truffle-config.js](./truffle-config.js).
 See more details in this [issue thread](https://github.com/trufflesuite/truffle/issues/3356).

+## Deploying Contracts and Manually Verifying on Block Explorers
+These are the commands that can be used to deploy (deployment ONLY) the contracts to the appropriate network:
+- Deploy to kovan: `npm run deploy:kovan`
+- Deploy to ropsten: `npm run deploy:ropsten`
+- Deploy to mainnet (PRODUCTION): `npm run deploy:mainnet`
+- Deploy to polygon (PRODUCTION): `npm run deploy:polygon`
+- Deploy to Celo Alfajores testnet: `npm run deploy:alfajores`

 If the deployment is successful, you should see a deployment log in the terminal window similar to this: